Drug Nuedexta Marketed to Nursing Homes Could Increase Fall Risk

 Learn More About Nuedexta Fall Risk and Your Rights

 Individuals taking Nuedexta have an increased fall risk.
 As numerous complaints have identified, dizziness, weakness, and falls are all common side effects of the drug that may be worsened when combined with other drugs and health conditions.
-Learn more about Nuedexta, the dangers of increased fall risk, and how to protect your legal rights by contacting Brown & Brothers.
+Learn more about Nuedexta, the dangers of increased fall risk, and how to protect your legal rights by contacting Brown, Christie & Green.

 Fill out our online form to speak with one of our nursing home abuse and medical malpractice attorneys.